MicrosoftDocs/dynamics-365-fraud-protection/content/FAQ.md

 A: TBD

-## Privacy, Security, and Compliance FAQ
+## Privacy, security, and compliance FAQ

 1. Does Microsoft have access to my customer data?